adjontahiraj/MLMovieReviewClassifier/README.md

 # MLMovieReviewClassifier
 This is a program that uses different types of Supervised Learning NB classifiers to test the accuracy of the Agent being able to classify movie reviews as positive or negative.
+The report for this program is included in the repo as a pdf.

 This file can be run by doing python3 NaiveBayesClassifer.py training_pos.txt training_neg.txt test_pos_private.txt test_neg_private.txt